ntvy95/postcrashprotection/README.md

 Date of creation: Jul 05, 2015.

+I once put all of my phpBB extensions into one GitHub respository when I was a GitHub newbie.
+I am re-committing them for separate repositories.

 # What is this?

 A phpBB extension will auto-save people's editing posts every certain time invertal.
 Database is involved.